lyheiyu/Fingerprint-Region-based-Data-Augmentation-using-Explainable-AI-for-FTIR-based-MP-Classification/README.md

 ## 1DCAM Usage

-The usage of 1D-CAM can be summarized as follows:
+The 1D-CAM can be used as follows:
 -	Training a classification model using 1D-CNN layer
 -	Creating 1D-CAM based the trained network (using the layer before the output layer and parameters).
 -	Inputting the new sample data to classification model and obtaining classification result.